Rural School Fair Plaque

 ● Those with an interest in advancing collections development

 ● Those with a connection to culture, individuals, or locations relevant to the area of the former Goulbourn Township before, during, and after its incorporation.
-This includes the communities of Stittsville, Richmond, Ashton, Munster Hamlet, Hazeldean, Glen Cairn, Mansfield, Stanleys Corners, Stapledon, and Dwyer Hill.
+This includes the communities of Stittsville, Richmond, Ashton, Munster Hamlet, Hazeldean, Glen Cairn, Mansfield, Stanley Corners, Stapledon, and Dwyer Hill.

 The group includes 20 community volunteer positions as well as three spaces held by Directors of the Corporation.
 Volunteers will be contacted two weeks in advance of the meeting date.
 The first four community volunteers and the first Director who express interest in participating will form the review panel.